Milk Share

 plus

-Raw milk on-farm sales in CA are mostly prohibited so you need to be part of our Private Membership Association in order to get raw milk.
+You must be a member of our Private Membership Association in order to get raw milk.

 You order your milk for each month and pay at the beginning of the month.
 Your milk will always be ready at 8 a.m. on your pick up day.